CMU-SAFARI/ramulator/README.md

         Simulation done.
 Statistics written to DDR3.stats
         # NOTE: cpu.trace is a very short trace file provided only as an example.
         $ ./ramulator configs/DDR3-config.cfg --mode=cpu --stats my_output.txt cpu.trace
         Simulation done.
 Statistics written to my_output.txt
         # NOTE: optional --stats flag changes the statistics output filename

+2. **CPU Trace Driven(Multi-Program)**

+        $ cd ramulator
+        $ make -j
+        $ ./ramulator configs/DDR3-config.cfg --mode=cpu cpu.trace cpu.trace
+        Simulation done.
+Statistics written to DDR3.stats
+        # NOTE: Append all paths to trace files at the end of the command line, one for each core.
+The simulator will configure the core number accordingly.
+        # NOTE: SPEC traces provided in folder `cputraces` have been filtered by a two level cache model, If you want to simulate a system with the last level cache, please change cache option to L3 in configuration file.
+        $ ./ramulator configs/DDR3-config.cfg --mode=cpu --stats my_output.txt cpu.trace cpu.trace
+        Simulation done.
+Statistics written to my_output.txt
+        # NOTE: optional --stats flag changes the statistics output filename